May 2023

 10th

-I have got five hours to catch up editing my blog today; there are a few pages left to upload before I tidy the remaining code.
-Once this is complete, I can focus on creating new content.
-Charlie purchased me some beautiful lilies yesterday, blooming this morning.
+I have five hours to finish editing my blog today; I need to upload a few more pages before I clean up the remaining code.
+Now that this is done, I can focus on making new content.
+The gorgeous lilies that Charlie bought me yesterday are blooming this morning.

 9th

-Charlie moved our friend into her new flat this morning; it moves me to know we helped her with a difficult situation, that I figure is a detachment of alienation very similar (including symptoms of trauma inflictions that I endured from religious abuse) to what I had previously suffered and endured for years.
-Then tended to sheep in the afternoon.
-I am optimistic she'll not drift and substantiate connections here within the Scottish Borders.
-She left my flat exactly how she found it, other than the kitchen was cleaner!
+This morning, Charlie moved our friend into her new flat.
+It makes me feel good to know that we helped her with a tough situation, which, I think, is a feeling of separation and loneliness similar to what I had been through for years.
+In the afternoon, I attended to the sheep.
+I am optimistic that she will not stray and will establish connections in the Scottish Borders.
+Except for the kitchen being cleaner, she left my flat exactly as she found it! ⁣

-We started the day picking up hurdles, sheers, clippers, wormer, anti-parasite pump and antibacterial aerosol spray at the farmhouse.
-The jeering sound of hungry ewes and lambs greeted us; notably a huge ewe named "monster sheep", because of her size.
+We gathered antibacterial aerosol spray, hurdles, sheers, clippers, and wormer at the farmhouse.
+The sound of hungry ewes and lambs jeered at us, especially a large ewe who was dubbed the "monster sheep" due to her size.

-It enamoured optimism to see the lambs using their creep, we errected this to make ensure they, from their mother ewes, got enough pellets to eat.
-I called two missing cade lambs for futher up the paddock, as usually they came running to me but as they grow older they are using sight more than sound.
+We erected this to make sure the lambs, from their mother ewes, got enough pellets to eat, and I was thrilled to see them using their creep.
+I called two missing cade lambs from a distance up the paddock.
+Typically, they would run to me, but as they age, they are increasingly relying on sight rather than sound.

-Our plans today were to investigate and treat the scald on the lambs hooves, a common occurrence in early spring time.
-Arriving at a paddock, five lambs with their mother ewes were penned and checked.
-Only one lamb, with a temperature located around the hoof was treated with an injection of anti-biotic.
-Two of the worst lambs were jam jar dipped (we don't have a run at this location) with a mild solution of copper sulphate (bright blue in colour), all were sprayed with Cetrigen, this antibacterial spray dyed the hooves deep purple.
+Today, our objective was to examine and address the scald on the lambs' hooves, which is a frequent occurrence during the early spring.
+Five lambs and their mother ewes were confined and corralled in a paddock.
+Only one lamb with a fever around the hoof was given an antibiotic injection.
+Some of the worst lambs were dipped in a jam jar (we don't have a run here) with a mild copper sulphate solution, which is bright blue in colour.
+All of them were then sprayed with Cetrigen, an antibacterial spray that gave their hooves a deep purple colour.

 Charlie navigating his way over an ole bridge across a wee burn.

 We travelled to the second grass keep, driving pass the first grass keep.
-All but one of the flock came to us, the remaining sheep was a lamb, struggling upon her legs.
-Charlie dismissed my assumption that this lamb would be easy to catch, and oh how he was right.
-We encircled and rounded up parts of the flock three times before she was caught, the poorly lamb went from hobbling to running as if she never had hobbled at all.
+One of the sheep approached us, while the other sheep struggled on her legs.
+Charlie didn't believe me when I said that this lamb would be easy to catch, and he was so right.
+The poor lamb would go from limping to running as though she had never hobbled at all, encircling the flock three times before she was apprehended.

-Charlie said there were two options, either we transport the mother ewe with her poorly lamb in the back of the car, returning them to the farmhouse paddock, or we return to the farmhouse paddock, pick up some lambs and then transport the ewe with her poorly lamb back to the farmhouse paddock with the trailer; I chose the second option.
+Charlie mentioned that there were two alternatives: either we transport the mother ewe and her ill lamb in the back of the car and return them to the farmhouse paddock, or we return to the farmhouse paddock, retrieve some lambs, and then transport the ewe and her ill lamb back to the farmhouse paddock using the trailer.
+I opted for the latter.

-In all we made another two trips back and forth to the farmhouse.
-We had planned to purchase some fast food but arrived too late.
-Returning to the flat I cooked us sausage and chips, ran Charlie a bath, washed his jeans before falling asleep on the couch; rousing my sleepy head and dragging my tired body to bed at 2am.
+After that, we went back and forth to the farmhouse twice more.
+We had intended to buy fast food but got there too late.
+I went back to the flat, cooked sausage and chips, ran Charlie a bath, and washed his jeans before falling asleep on the couch.
+At 2am, I woke up and dragged my tired body to bed.

 7th

-Today the poorly lamb cannot stand up, nor can she swallow milk from the bottle.
-We've agreed to let nature take the lamb away, her last moments are being spent with her mother ewe.
-We tried everything to save this lamb, but she was on death's door when we rescued her, and already should have started on solid's.
+During the day, the ailing lamb is unable to stand and swallow the milk from the bottle.
+I've agreed to let nature take the lamb away.
+She is spending her last moments with her mother ewe.
+We did everything we could to save this lamb, but she was close to dying when we found her.
+We should have started giving her solid food sooner.

-In the evening we returned to the farmhouse to find the poorly lamb laid in the same place, not moved for ten hours, but still breathing.
-Twenty minutes later, Charlie told us to stay indoors whilst he put the lamb out of her misery.
+We returned to the farmhouse in the evening to discover that the lamb was in a state of distress, lying in the same spot for ten hours without movement, yet still breathing.
+Thirty minutes later, Charlie asked us to stay inside while he put the lamb out of her misery.
 The mother ewe had wandered up to the top of the paddock, was nowhere to be seen; however, two cade lambs were nearby.
-We returned to the flat, seated I served undercooked fried chicken and chips; a half-baked effort that left the kitchen surfaces a greasy mess.
-It was hard to get to sleep
+After returning to the flat, I served fried chicken and chips that were undercooked; a haphazard endeavour that resulted in a greasy mess on the kitchen surfaces.
+It was challenging to fall asleep.

 5th

-Happy birthday to my friend, she resettles in the Scottish Borders today from a disturbing time in Cornwall.
+Happy birthday to my friend, who has relocated to the Scottish Borders after a distressing period in Cornwall.

-At the farm, the poorly lamb is declining enough for Charlie to say "don't be sad if the lamb dies today".
-The weather has been rough, walking across the paddock I found the lamb, not with the ewe, but shaking by the ring feeder.
-I fed the ewes and lambs, then with my friend cornered off the poorly wee lamb from the mother ewe.
-The poorly lamb although not suckling still has swallowing reflex.
-Only a small amount of milk is leaving the mouth, and there is an ever so slight improvement with bottle feeding.
-The lamb has a temperature and is in need of another anti-biotic shot, diarrhoea appears to have abated.
+At the farm, the poorly lamb is declining enough for Charlie to say, "don't be sad if the lamb dies today".
+As I walked across the paddock, I saw the lamb shaking by the ring feeder, not with the ewe.
+The weather has been rough.
+After feeding the lambs and ewes, my friend and I separated the weak lamb from the mother ewe.
+The poorly nourished lamb, despite not being able to suckle, still possesses a swallowing reflex.
+Only a tiny bit of milk is coming out of the mouth, and bottle feeding has made a very slight improvement.
+The lamb is feverish and needs another antibiotic shot; the diarrhoea seems to have gone away.
 I used the lamb to bait the mother ewe into walking into the warmth of the poly tunnel from the damp, chilling cold of the farmhouse paddock.
 Sam, Charlie's rescue sheepdog, made the job twice as hard and so had to be retired into his kennel.
-I plan on feeding the wee lamb again at lunchtime, she finished just over half a bottle this morning; she needs two bottles a day, yesterday she drank just over one bottle, so I am aiming for one and a half / two bottles by the evening.
-I am deliberating on introducing the poorly lamb (when temperature as abated) to the cade lamb gang.
-The agenda is in hope that the wee lamb will watch and mimic the behaviour of the other cade lambs and begin to eat lamb pellets, but Charlie believes the wee lamb won't eat because it will miss her mother ewe.
-If we can incite hunger and then get the wee lamb to eat pellets, we've stopped the lamb from starving herself to death.
-The mother ewe is protective over the lamb, her teats are clean, she has milk, we're a bit amiss at how her two lambs gave up eating.
-My friend is aware of the same synchronicities I am aware of, and has similar trauma inflictions unto her mental health.
-She states that she was followed and targeted whilst she lived in Cornwall.
-In the afternoon I taught her how to bottle-feed the poorly lamb, she managed to feed the lamb half a bottle; If I can get Charlie to feed the lamb another half bottle tonight, then today's target will be reached.
+I plan to feed the little lamb again at lunchtime because she consumed just over half a bottle this morning.
+She requires two bottles per day, and yesterday she consumed just over one bottle, so by the evening, I want to have one and a half or two bottles.
+I'm thinking of adding the sickly lamb to the cade lamb gang once the temperature has dropped.
+Charlie maintains that the wee lamb will not consume lamb pellets because it will miss her mother ewe, even though the agenda is to observe and emulate the behaviour of the other cade lambs.
+If we can induce hunger and subsequently induce the wee lamb to consume pellets, we will have prevented her from starving to death.
+The mother ewe is guarding the lamb, and her teats are clean.
+She has milk, but we are uneasy about the fact that her two lambs have stopped eating.
+My friend knows about the same synchronicities I do and has been through similar traumas that have affected her mental health.
+And states that she was pursued and harassed during her time in Cornwall.
+I showed her how to bottle-feed the sick lamb in the afternoon, and she was able to give it half a bottle.
+If I can convince Charlie to give the lamb another half bottle tonight, we will have accomplished today's goal.

 4th